HaritaReddy/subreddits_public_code/README.md

 In the above example on 28th June 2018 (first key), there were no rules.
 On 29th July 2019, two rules are present.
 On 13th August 2019, 3 rules are present.

+Harita Reddy and Eshwar Chandrasekharan.
+2023.
+Evolution of Rules in Reddit Communities.
+In Companion Publication of the 2023 Conference on Computer Supported Cooperative Work and Social Computing (CSCW '23 Companion).
+Association for Computing Machinery, New York, NY, USA, 278–282. https://doi.org/10.1145/3584931.3606973